me3zaAKAgoat/dtb-legacy/README.md

 - [x] refractor spree to make code more readable and more performant.
 - [ ] make a purple theme.
 - [ ] figure out how keep data stored client side (pouchDB and nedb and sessionstorage and localstorage) https://stackoverflow.com/questions/28314368/how-to-maintain-state-after-a-page-refresh-in-react-js https://rxdb.info/quickstart.html
-- [ ] rich text editor notes that behaves like discord text form parsing.
+- [ ] rich markdown text editor for notes component that behaves like discord text form parsing.
 - [x] make a valorant abilities HUD inspired HUD for week status
 - [x] custom context menu on tasks
   - add possibility to delete tasks